tawsia/Project/README.md

 # Login and Registration System
-This is a simple login and registration system built using React and React Router.
+This is a simple login and registration system built using React, Vite.js and React Router.
 It allows users to register a new account, log in, and view their dashboard.

 # Features
 User registration